-Council-issued smartphones (except for Blackberries) are loaded with a mobile device management system called "Airwatch", which communicates the location of the smartphone to Council's server.
-The information is collected for security purposes in case the smartphone is lost or stolen.
+Council-issued smart devices are loaded with a mobile device management system called Microsoft Intune, which communicates the location of the smart device to Council's server.
+The information is collected for security purposes in case the smart device is lost or stolen.

-The Airwatch application must not knowingly be turned off when the device is powered on.
+The Microsoft Intune application must not knowingly be turned off when the device is powered on.